anuragambuja/data-engineering-gcp/Dataflow.md

    ![image](https://user-images.githubusercontent.com/19702456/226964539-2449f160-a634-456c-a8fd-6df1fa870cb1.png)

+- If you are launching a private IP Dataflow job (--no_use_public_ips flag), no in-use IP address quota will be taken up.

 - All data in Apache Beam pipelines reside in PCollections.
 To create your pipeline’s initial PCollection, apply a root transform to your pipeline object.
 A root transform creates a PCollection from either an external data source or some local data you specify.
 There are two kinds of root transforms in the Beam SDKs: Read and Create.
 Read transforms read data from an external source, such as a text file or a database table.
 Create transforms create a PCollection from an in-memory list and are especially useful for testing.
     - PCollections are immutable.
 Applying transformation on a PCollection results in creation of a new PCollection
     - The elements in a PCollection may be of any type, but all must be of the same type.